intersystems-dach/node-red-contrib-iris/README.md

 <details>
     <summary><b>Download Node.IRISInterface</b></summary>
     <p>
         Go to <a href = 'https://raw.githubusercontent.com/phil1436/node-red-contrib-iris/master/ObjectScript/Node.IRISInterface.cls'>raw.githubusercontent</a>.
 Do a right click on page and choose <i>Save Page As...</i> .
 Import the class into Intersystems IRIS.
 When you only operate in one namespace, import the class into this namespace.
-When you have multiple namespace you want to operate with, map the class to namespace <b>%ALL</b>.
+When you have multiple namespaces you want to have access, map the class to namespace <b>%ALL</b>.
     </p>
 </details>